nathancolgate/corps-of-engineers-pool-report/README.md

 The Kansas River normal water elevation below the Bowersock Dam adjacent to the site may vary from 790 to 800 feet above sea level.

-While this gauge is upstream of the project, the uniform cross-section of the river would indicate that the relative depth of the flood water to height of levee would be equivalent to the section at the project location.
-Based on relative elevation of the project site, Kansas River flood stage would need to be at 29 feet to recognize a groundwater elevation equivalent to the lowest point on the crest of the project site levee.

 #### Kansas River Flood Impacts

 * **34 feet:** Flood waters reach the top of the levee on north side of the river.